The-Last-Cookie/stringcalc/README.md

 ## Main features

+This section lists a few examples of calculations that can be done with the library.
+More examples can be found in the `example.cpp` file.

 ### Mathematical operations

-Here are a few examples of calculations that can be done with the library:

 ```cpp
 // Addition